-- In some Central and South American countries (Costa Rica, Belize, Ecuador, Peru, Brazil's Amazon region), the rapidly growing ecotourism market is bringing some growth opportunities in wellness and eco/ adventure crossover tourism (e.g., eco-spas, adventure spas, jungle spas, etc.). - The entire region boasts extensive and varied natural resources that support eco, adventure, and outdoor tourism, and these could be tapped and packaged to extend to wellness tourism.
-The Andes stretching from Panama and Colombia to the southern tip of Chile and Argentina boasts thousands of hot/thermal springs, a number of which have been developed into resort and bathing facilities, currently serving a predominantly local and regional market.30 In addition, the jungle and Amazon regions offer huge potential for developing local, natural products and services, while the
+- In some Central and South American countries (Costa Rica, Belize, Ecuador, Peru, Brazil's Amazon region), the rapidly growing ecotourism market is bringing some growth opportunities in wellness and eco/adventure crossover tourism (e.g., eco-spas, adventure spas, jungle spas, etc.). - The entire region boasts extensive and varied natural resources that support eco, adventure, and outdoor tourism, and these could be tapped and packaged to extend to wellness tourism.
+The Andes stretching from Panama and Colombia to the southern tip of Chile and Argentina boasts thousands of hot/thermal springs, a number of which have been developed into resort and bathing facilities, currently serving a predominantly local and regional market.30 In addition, the jungle and Amazon regions offer huge potential for developing local, natural products and services, while the Caribbean region has assets for developing thalasso treatments. - Throughout South America and the Caribbean are strong indigenous herbal, traditional medicine, and healing traditions.
+These tend to be localized, primitive, and un-researched they have not yet developed into defined systems of therapy (in the way that TCM, Thai massage, or other traditions have developed in Asia), and have yet to be linked to spa or tourism offerings in any meaningful way.

 Brazil ranked 2nd globally for the number of aesthetic/cosmetic procedures in 2011, while Colombia, Venezuela, and Argentina ranked among the top 25 nations.
-See: www.isaps.org/files/html-contents/Downloads/ISAPS%20Results%20-%20Procedures%20 in%202011.pdf.
+See: www.isaps.org/files/html-contents/Downloads/ISAPS%20Results%20-%20 Procedures%20in%202011.pdf.

 For example, a new business association in Chile is seeking to boost hot springs tourists by 12%, to 1 million visitors in 2015.
 Hot springs visitors in Chile are 9% European, 3% from the United States, 5% from other South American countries, and the remainder from Chile.
-See: en.mercopress.com/2010/11/15/ chile-targets-a-million-visitors-to-thermal-hot-springs-by-2015.
+See: en.mercopress.com/2010/11/15/chile-targets-a-million-visitors-to-thermal-hot-springs-by-2015.